kodustech/kodus-proto/README.md

 -   [Buf](https://buf.build/docs/installation/)
 -   [Yarn](https://yarnpkg.com/getting-started/install)

-Alternatively, you can use the provided Docker image to run the code generation process without installing the tools locally.
+You can also use the provided Docker image to run the code generation process without installing the tools locally.

 ## Installation